Wilaak/Route2/README.md

 }, expression: ['message' => strtoupper(...)]);
 ```

-If you would like a route parameter to always be constrained by a given expression, you may use the `expression()` method.
-Routes added after this method will inherit the expression constraints.
+If you would like a route parameter to always be affected by a given expression, you may use the `expression()` method.
+Routes added after this method will inherit the expression.

->**Note**: Understanding how inheritance operates is essential for grasping the router's behavior and functionality.

 ```php
 Route2::expression([